Skip to main content

 Step 1: Generate Credentials

-1. Log in to your Zuba Dashboard (use dash-test.zuba.com for test environment)
+1. Log in to your Zuba Dashboard (use sandbox.zuba.com for test environment)

 2. Navigate to API Settings